 Headline Test to Success

 We all know that a headline can make or break your stories, but given all the competition for reader attention, your ability to write engaging headlines is critical to your audience’s health.
 Audience data can help with headline writing, but at the end of the day, it’s more art than science.
 Metrics are there to supplement your news judgement — not replace it.
-By experimenting, we learn more about how to connect with our audience.
+By experimenting with Headline Testing, we learn more about how to connect with our audience.

 The first step is to identify headlines you want to test.
 Choose the stories that will have the most impact on your readers:

 - Test in high-traffic areas.

 - Optimize the marquee areas on your site to make the best use of your time.
 It can be tempting to test every single headline, but time is limited, so make it count.
 Stick to the top of the homepage.